mindspore-ai/mindspore/model_zoo/official/lite/image_segmentation/README.en.md

       model.freeBuffer();
       return;
     }
-    // Note: when use model.freeBuffer(), the model can not be complile graph again. model.freeBuffer();
+    // Note: when use model.freeBuffer(), the model can not be compile graph again. model.freeBuffer();
     ```